callmekohei/FSharpMonkey/README.md

 License
 ---
-This software is released under the MIT License.
+This documents is released under the creativecommons License.